 - Residency logistics

 All college policies and procedures apply in Port Townsend as they do in Plainfield.
-Additionally, the Port Townsend site abides by all policies and procedures resulting from the College’s lease and contractual arrangements with Fort Worden, as well as any requirements imposed by the State of Washington Parks and Recreation Commission (such as emergency planning) and those of the Washington Student Achievement Council (such as required credentials for Goddard faculty).
+Additionally, the Port Townsend site abides by all policies and procedures resulting from the College’s lease and contractual arrangements with Fort Worden, as well as any requirements imposed by the State of Washington Parks and Recreation Commission (such as emergency planning).